DataStax-Examples/SparkBuildExamples/README.md

 1. The above command example are for DSE.
 To run with open source Spark, use `spark-submit` instead
 2. Also see included example script [BuildTestAll.sh](BuildTestAll.sh) which runs all combinations

+## Running Integrated Tests

+Integrated tests have been set up under a `test` task in each build system.
+To run the tests, invoke the build system and then launch `test`.
+These tests demonstrate how to run integrated embedded Cassandra as well as Local Spark from within your testing environment.

+Currently only Scala Testing examples are provided.

+These tests should also function inside IDEs that are configured with the ability to run the build system's tests.

 ## Support

 The code, examples, and snippets provided in this repository are not "Supported Software" under any DataStax subscriptions or other agreements.